Search Results

 10674 results found

-- Index: 6 Summer 2023 | Camping the Kiwi Way
+- All l Topics Index | Camping the Kiwi Way

-- Camping the Kiwi Way, Issue 6, Summer 2023
+- Camping the Kiwi Way, Issue 9, Spring 2024

 - Index: 9 Spring 2024 | Camping the Kiwi Way

 Spring 2024 ISSUE 9 BUY PDF CONTENTS INDEX ISSUE 9 Camping the Kiwi Way, 9, Spring 2024 Table of contents • Editorial • Councils and government list • Come camping • Stop and Stay Contribute • About Cover image: Steampunk. ©2024 Margarte Earle Read more Gourmet snag Q. What’s better than a gourmet snag on some fresh Turkish bread, with relish, cooked and eaten outdoors while freedom camping?
 Read more Steampunk— from north to south and back again “It’s a chance to get dressed up and have some have fun” in Oamaru and Thames.
 Read more Lake Pukaki Lake Pukaki in winter.
 I can’t get enough of this place.
 Freedom camping! ©2024 M Richardson Read more The re-build of my Toyota van When I built the van, I knew that sometime later I would have to upgrade it.
 Read more Ekatahuna Camping at the Eketahuna campground, April 2024 ©2024 Bette Cosgrove Read more The West Coast in winter One winter’s morning in June, my son and I spontaneously took the campervan on a road trip up the coast.
 Read more Solar basics for dummies Solar power for us campers is a simple process.
 All you need is a solar panel, a solar controller, and a battery.
 Read more Ready for sun Ready for sunbathing and a book.
 Morrisons Bush. ©2023 Bette Cosgrove Read more Converting your camper van: The Cruzar Campervan story We’d been converting campervans as a hobby for a few years and discovered we loved building and creating things together.
-Plus, we were tired of our dull 9–5 jobs … Read more Caravan at Whanganui Vintage weekend Vintage caravan at a Whanganui Vintage weekend 2024 ©2024 Margaret Earle Read more Towing your caravan — tips, tricks and weights Firstly, make sure your caravan is ready to move.
+Plus, we were tired of our dull 9–5 jobs… Read more Caravan at Whanganui Vintage weekend Vintage caravan at a Whanganui Vintage weekend 2024 ©2024 Margaret Earle Read more Towing your caravan — tips, tricks and weights Firstly, make sure your caravan is ready to move.
 Read more Buyer beware At the time of writing this, the caravan still sits empty, untouched in our back yard.
 We are in discussions with our lawyer.
 Read more Buying used caravans Unlike cars, a well-made caravan may last for decades with only minor areas that need attention.
 Read more Cautionary tyre tale Passing over a bit of road where the rumble strip had been removed but not filled in, my tyre got stuck in the rut and shredded.
 Read more A great great grandchild A multi-generation caravan and great great grandchild. ©2024 Bette Cosgrove Read more A night in an arboretum I filled the fridge, tossed in some clothes, a hot water bottle, the dog and hit the road Read more Beautiful obscure things When you are out camping you notice beautiful and obscure things. ©2024 Gary Hitchcock Read more A winter day on Farewell Spit Winter is not the best time to visit Farewell Spit from a bird point of view, but I was there, so I took the tour anyway, and it was spectacular.
 Read more Freedom camping Freedom van camping ©2023 Bette Cosgrove Read more On the shoulder of a god I had a great view of Mt Ngāuruhoe on my first day there, though it was invisible for the rest of my stay.
 Read more Campground at Opoutere Campground, Opoutere, Stop and Stay, Coromandel Read more Whitebaiting Whitebaiting.
 Rakaia River Mouth ©2024 David Liddel Read more It was freezing This winter was my first in the Otago cold— a bit of a learning curve.
 Read more Home roasted coffee beans Sitting under the awning, I enjoy a read or an ale while roasting coffee beans.
 Read more Lake Pukaki Lake Pukaki, freedom camping in Winter: I cant get enough of this place.
 Any season. ©2024 M Richardson Read more Freedom camping and self-containment Where are we at?
 At a government level, a council level, a certification level, at a camper level.
 Read more Developing an innovative camping toilet solution: Fix-a-Potty™ In short, I designed Fix-a-Potty™ for the campervan community to provide more affordable and compact toilet options, with the intention of helping everyone continue to enjoy all that New Zealand has to offer.
 Read more A new cassette toilet for small spaces: The making of the BlackMOA™ A response to a legislative challenge has brought us the compact, front-opening BlackMOA™ Cassette Toilet Read more Fix’n’Rail Due out late October, the Fix’n’Rail is a heavy duty sliding rail and secure bracket that lets you slide a portable toilet in and out of its storage area Read more View More

 - Camping the Kiwi Way, Issue 12, Winter 2025